Learn How We Roll: Testing Loop Recycled Paint.

 If you follow all the instructions for surface preparation, mixing, and application, and you’re still not completely satisfied, they’ll replace, exchange, or refund the purchase price.
 (See the can for the fine print.)

-Leave a review for Loop on Google Reviews and follow them on Facebook
+Leave a loop paint review on Google Reviews and follow them on Facebook and Instagram.